Hazern/Waimon/README.md

 Sharpedo → Gawr Gura (bikini version)

 ⚠️ No explicit NSFW content will be used in this project.
-However, fanservice-heavy characters (like swimsuit, maid, bikinis or revealing outfits) are still acceptable. 😜
+However, fanservice-heavy characters (like bikinis or revealing outfits) are still acceptable — as long as it's within a tasteful and fun context.

 🛠 Tools & Process
 I use AI-generated images of anime girls.

 Then I retouch the images to make them visually suitable for the ROM hack.

+💖 Passion Project
+This project is made purely out of love and passion — no profit is involved.
+If you'd like to support or donate, you're very welcome, but it's completely optional.
+Your ideas, feedback, and encouragement mean a lot already. 🙏

 📌 Notes
 This is a personal hobby project I’m working on while studying at university.